ethereum/eth-wiki/ethereum-natural-specification-format.md

 }
 ```

-Note that the key by which to find the methods is the function's canonical signature as defined in the [Contract ABI](Ethereum-Contract-ABI#signature) and not simply the function's name.
+Note that the key by which to find the methods is the function's canonical signature as defined in the [Contract ABI](Ethereum-Contract-ABI#signature) and not simply the function's <b><a href="https://obataborsimanjur.biz/">Obat Aborsi Manjur</a></b> name.

 ## Developer Documentation